Farewell Spit Lighthouse: History

 The drifting sand dunes of Farewell Spit are low lying and interspersed with fresh water lagoons, with an extensive shoal area on the southern side.

 The need for a lighthouse to warn mariners was identified in 1856, in the days of early European settlement, in response to a growing number of stranding and wrecks.
 An initial proposal was made for a floating lighthouse, moored 2 mi off the end of the spit.
 In 1866, there were protests about government delays in establishing a lighthouse on Farewell Spit.
 Eventually, under the direction of James Balfour, Colonial Marine Engineer and Superintendent of Lighthouses, a design was prepared for a lighthouse to be built at Bush End Point, near the end of the sandspit.
 The first lighthouse was constructed on a wooden lattice tower in 1870.
 However, it was no match for the abrasive sand and salt-laden winds.
 Tenders were called in December 1894 for a replacement steel lattice tower, and a new lighthouse was commissioned in January 1897.

 The original oil-burning lamp was converted to a 1000-watt electric lamp in 1954, and the diesel power supply replaced by a buried mains electricity cable along the spit in 1966.
 The original lamp was changed to a modern rotating beacon with a 50-watt tungsten halogen bulb in 1999.
 In 2019, the lighthouse was converted to solar power, and the mains supply disconnected.

 The spit was a barren and uninviting place to be a lighthouse keeper.
 Sand got into everything.
 The lighthouse sits on a low vegetated dune; an oasis surrounded by an ever-changing landscape, reshaped by incessant wind and tide.
 Early attempts at gardening were swamped during exceptional high tides, or plants were eaten by marauding weka.

-Since being de-manned and automated in 1984, the keeper’s houses are used by the Department of Conservation and tour groups.
+Since being de-manned and automated in 1984, the keepers' houses are used by the Department of Conservation and tour groups.